- Undergrad Program

 And many more...!

-With the author’s permission, submissions will be made public for others on Penn State SWIG’s website.
-We envision the public presentation of submissions to provoke discussion and questions in the discipline about what support looks like, and how it may be and could be experienced.
-Awards will be presented at the 2016 AAG Conference panel on the Art of Grant Proposal Writing, hosted by SWIG, although participation in the conference is not required.
+With the author’s permission, submissions will be made public on Penn State SWIG’s website.
+We envision the public presentation of submissions to provoke discussion and questions about what support in academia looks like, and how it may be and/or could be experienced.
+Awards will be presented at SWIG’s conference panel on the Broader Impacts of Our Research at the 2017 AAG.
+However, participation in the conference is not required to receive an award.

 Submit your work: http://www.geog.psu.edu/swig-essay-form